 Day1: Depart UK

-Day2: Arrive Sao Paulo, onward flight to Cuiabá and drive to Piuval, Northern Pantanal
+Day2: Arrive São Paulo, onward flight to Cuiabá & drive to Piuval, Northern Pantanal

-On arrival in Sao Paulo, connect with onward flight to Cuiabá in Mato Grosso state, then transfer by road (approximately 2 hours) to the to the northern extremity of the Pantanal.
+On arrival in São Paulo, we connect with an onward flight to Cuiabá in Mato Grosso state, then transfer by road (approximately two hours) to the northern extremity of the Pantanal.

 In the late afternoon we will explore the surroundings and hopefully see hyacinth macaws for the first time.
 After nightfall there may be a chance to look for monkeys and other nocturnal creatures.

 Accommodation: Pousada Piuval, 1-night